zukunft/zukunft.com/docs/code_functions_all.md

             .php
 \-- view_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /view/view_list.php
-    \-- component_list - section for function component_list not yet defined that it should be load in /view/view_list.p hp
+    \-- component_names - section for function component_names not yet defined that it should be base in /view/view_list .php
     \-- name_tip - section for function name_tip not yet defined that it should be base in /view/view_list.php
     \-- name_link - section for function name_link not yet defined that it should be base in /view/view_list.php
     \-- default_id - section for function default_id not yet defined that it should be info in /view/view_list.php